department-of-veterans-affairs/va.gov-team/products/content/structured-content/va-benefits-taxonomy/readme.md

 # VA Benefits Taxonomy Product Brief

 ## Overview
-The VA Benefits Taxonomy is a single-source of truth taxonomy that captures Benefits metadata, for use throughout VA.gov.
+The VA Benefits Taxonomy is a single-source of truth taxonomy that captures Benefits metadata for use throughout VA.gov.

 VA Benefits taxonomy in the Drupal CMS:
 https://prod.cms.va.gov/admin/structure/taxonomy/manage/va_benefits_taxonomy/overview (Drupal Admin or Content Publisher role required)

 ## Problem statement
-Benefits content is threaded throughout VA.gov, used for multiple purposes.
-We want a single source of truth for Benefits content, that can be harnessed and used throughout the site for "create once, publish everywhere" (COPE) purposes.
+Benefits content is threaded throughout VA.gov and used for multiple purposes.
+We want a single source of truth for Benefits content that can be harnessed and used throughout the site for "create once, publish everywhere" (COPE) purposes.

 ### User Stories / User Cases
-As a Veteran, I want to see consistent terminology and verbiage when reading about benefits so that I'm not confused and clearly understand what my benefits are, what I need to provide, and what paths to take to apply for benefits.
+As a Veteran, I want to see consistent terminology and verbiage when reading about benefits so that I'm not confused and can clearly understand what my benefits are, what I need to provide to get my benefits, what paths to take to apply for benefits, and where to go to ask questions and get clarification.

 ### User pain points and opportunities
-Terminology and verbiage that veterans see is not consistent, and they may see different words and phrases used that actually mean the same thing instead of consistent, one-source-of-truth wording which will be easier to understand and follow when learning about or applying for benefits.
+Terminology and verbiage that veterans see is not consistent.
+They are confused by seeing different words and phrases used that actually mean the same thing, instead of consistent, one-source-of-truth wording which will be easier to understand and follow when learning about or applying for benefits.

 ### Business pain points and opportunities